Vadims06/topolograph/README.md

 It feasible to change OSPF cost on any edge and get network reaction on the fly!
 Build the shortest path under General View and set new OSPF cost in new pop-up-ed form - new path will be repainted
 This pop-uped form is available under NetworkReactionOnFailure and shows network traffic pattern changes!
+On the demo below we changed OSPF cost from 1 to 22 and OSPF rebuilt the shortest path via bottom link.
 ![](https://github.com/Vadims06/topolograph/blob/master/ospf-cost-change-on-the-fly.gif)

 Sum it up, available features under GeneralView Tab: